 All my attempts at record keeping failed.
 That changed in 2009 when I started to photograph myself each time I had a migraine attack.
 The cameras in my laptop and phone have literally become the mirrors in which I can witness my pain.
 I set on a quest to visualize the unseen in order to reverse the invisibility of an invisible illness and hopefully change the narrative around chronic illness especially for women.

 Since 2018, I have been taking one of the CGRP inhibitors, the first class of drugs created to prevent migraine episodes.
 The shift in the frequency and severity has been dramatic.
-I can go 1-2 weeks without an attack. which until I started these drugs felt impossible.
+I can go 1-2 weeks without an attack, which until I started these drugs felt impossible.
 I am living more of the life I have always pretended that I had.
 And I continue to photograph myself.

 Lorie Novak